 Infrastructures

-MadridAena, the state airport operator, plans an unprecedented investment of €12.88 billion between 2027 and 2031 for the Spanish airport network, of which €9.991 billion corresponds to regulated investment, as announced by the President of the Spanish Government, Pedro Sánchez.
-The company subsequently announced this through the National Securities Market Commission (CNMV).
+MadridAena, the state airport operator, plans an unprecedented investment of €12.88 billion between 2027 and 2031 for the Spanish airport network, of which €9.991 billion corresponds to regulated investment, as announced by the Spanish Prime Minister, Pedro Sánchez, this Thursday.
+The company then notified the National Securities Market Commission (CNMV).
+The nearly €13 billion represents a surge in investment over the past five years: for example, between 2022 and 2026, regulated investment alone will have amounted to €2.5 billion.

 Cargando